-Insurance is important part of financial planning especially as a way to build strong financial foundation.
-It helps prepare for any untoward, trying events in our lives such as sickness or demise by providing financial assistance.
+Insurance is an important part of financial planning as a way to build strong financial foundation.
+It helps prepare for any untoward, trying events in our lives such as sickness or demise by providing financial assistance during the times that we need it.

 If you look at the treatment packages of Philippine Heart Center, some of these procedures can run up to several hundred thousand pesos to over a million pesos.